openhab/openhab-docs/configuration/multimedia.md

 The default human language interpreter will be used.
 In case of interpretation error, the error message will be said using the default voice and default audio sink.

-Again, such a command can also be entered within DSL rules:
+Again, such a command can also be entered within DSL rules (using the [`interpret()` function](https://www.eclipse.org/smarthome/documentation/javadoc/org/eclipse/smarthome/core/voice/VoiceManager.html#interpret-java.lang.String-))

 ```java
 interpret("turn on the light")